alfagamez22/ONLINE-AUCTION-APP/README.md

-# Online Auction and Marketplace System
+# Online Auction App

-This project implements an online auction and marketplace system using Python.
-It allows users to register as buyers or sellers, add items for auction, place bids, buy and sell items in a marketplace, and leave feedback.

-## Files
+## Files in this project

+1. `main_app.py` - The main program that runs the application
+2. `auction_system.py` - Contains the core functionality of the auction system
-1. `items.py`: Defines the `Item` class for auction items.
+3. `items.py` - Defines the Item class used in auctions
-2. `marketplace.py`: Implements the `Marketplace` class for buying and selling items.
+4. `marketplace.py` - Implements the Marketplace class for buying and selling items
-3. `members.py`: Contains the abstract `Member` class and concrete `Buyer` and `Seller` classes.
-4. `online_auction_app.py`: The main application file with the user interface.
-5. `auction_system.py`: Implements the core `AuctionSystem` class that manages the entire system.
+5. `members.py` - Defines Member, Buyer, and Seller classes

+## How to run the program

+1. Ensure you have Python installed on your system (Python 3.6 or higher recommended).
+2. Make sure all the above files are in the same directory.
+3. Open a terminal or command prompt.
+4. Navigate to the directory containing the files.
+5. Run the following command:
+6. Follow the on-screen prompts to interact with the application.

 ## Features

-- User registration (buyers and sellers)
+- Register as a buyer or seller
-- Adding items for auction
+- Add items for auction
-- Bidding on auction items
+- Place bids on auction items
-- Viewing current bidding activities
+- View current bidding activities
-- Buying and selling items in a marketplace
+- Buy and sell items in the marketplace
-- Leaving and viewing feedback
+- Leave feedback for other users
-- Displaying auction winners
+- View auction winners

-## System Structure
+## Notes

-- The `AuctionSystem` class in `auction_system.py` is the central component that manages members, items, and the marketplace.
-- `Item` class in `items.py` represents auction items and handles bidding logic.
-- `Marketplace` class in `marketplace.py` manages buying and selling of non-auction items.
-- `Member`, `Buyer`, and `Seller` classes in `members.py` represent users of the system.
-- The main loop in `online_auction_app.py` provides a text-based user interface for interacting with the system.
+- The program uses a command-line interface.
+- Follow the numbered menu options to navigate through different features.
+- Enter the required information as prompted by the program.

+## Running the Executable (.exe) Version

+If you have the .exe version of the Online Auction App:

+1. Navigate to the 'dist' folder in the project directory:
+2. Double-click on 'main_app.exe' to run the program.
+3. If you encounter any security warnings, you may need to click "More info" and then "Run anyway" to start the application.
+4. The program will open in a command prompt window.
+Follow the on-screen instructions to use the Online Auction App.

+**Note:** The .exe file contains all necessary components to run the program, so you don't need Python installed to use this version.